Roswell mayor puts brakes on charter changes | The Georgia Sun

-ROSWELL — After proposing a round of significant changes to the city charter to be voted on Monday night, Roswell Mayor Kurt Wilson is slowing down the process to allow for more public input.
+ROSWELL — After proposing a round of significant changes to the city charter to be voted on Monday night, Roswell Mayor Kurt Wilson says he is killing any immediate plans of revising the city charter.

-The charter changes will now be discussed during a council committee meeting at 5 p.m.
-Tuesday, and will come before council for another public hearing at a later date.
+At a committee meeting Tuesday night, Wilson apologized again for how the process was handled and said the council would not be considering the charter changes any time soon.

-After facing backlash from residents over the weekend, Wilson asked council to not consider the charter changes Monday and instead move the discussion to the next day’s committee meeting.
-In an unconventional move, the mayor then asked for public comment on the charter changes despite the fact that they were not being voted on.
+After facing backlash from residents over the weekend, Wilson asked council on Monday night to not consider the charter changes Monday and instead move the discussion to the next day’s committee meeting, where he later asked that the measure be taken off the table.

 If you are not familiar with the proposed changes, you can catch up on them here.

-During public comment, several residents pointed out that the mayor and the majority of council members had only been in office for one month.
+During public comment on Monday, several residents pointed out that the mayor and the majority of council members had only been in office for one month.

 Roswell resident Tina Sloan reminded Wilson that by expanding the power of the mayor’s office, he could unwittingly give a future mayor he doesn’t agree with greater power.
 “Roswell is bigger than any one mayor and any one city council,” she said.
 “We do not want you to move forward with these changes.”